KonanM/tser/README.md

 [![Percentage of issues still open](http://isitmaintained.com/badge/open/konanM/tser.svg)](http://isitmaintained.com/project/konanM/tser "Percentage of issues still open")
 ## Why another C++ serialization library?

-I searched for a small C++ serialization library for some competitive programming contest and didn't find anything that suited my needs.
+I searched for a small C++ serialization library (<20 KB) for some competitive programming contest and didn't find anything that suited my needs.

 I wanted a library that was small, but allowed me to avoid as much boilerplate as possible.
-Especially if you are quickly prototyping you want to avoid implementing serialization and comparision manually.
+Especially if you are quickly prototyping you want to avoid implementing serialization, printing and comparision operators manually.

 **tldr:** be quicker to serialize your object, print it to the console, compare it and load it from a string than to figure out how other serialization libraries work.

-If you need a battle tested and feature rich serialization libary, please have a look at [Boost](https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/index.html), [Cereal](https://uscilab.github.io/cereal/) [Bitsery](https://github.com/fraillt/bitsery), [Protobuf](https://developers.google.com/protocol-buffers), [Flatbuffers](https://google.github.io/flatbuffers/), [Yas](https://github.com/niXman/yas).
+If you need a battle tested, non-intrusive and feature rich serialization libary, please have a look at [Boost](https://www.boost.org/doc/libs/1_72_0/libs/serialization/doc/index.html), [Cereal](https://uscilab.github.io/cereal/) [Bitsery](https://github.com/fraillt/bitsery), [Protobuf](https://developers.google.com/protocol-buffers), [Flatbuffers](https://google.github.io/flatbuffers/), [Yas](https://github.com/niXman/yas).
 They all provide a better feature set and better flexibility.
 Tser is meant to be tiny - copy one small header put a macro into a few places and be good to go.

 ## Design goals
 * serialization of nearly all of the STL containers and types, as well as custom containers that follow STL conventions